|"Ace in the Hole" (1951).|

 Tatum hears about a man trapped in a cave-in in a remote part of New Mexico.
 It is a situation rife with drama: the man has no way out and almost certainly will die.
 Tatum crawls into the crumbling cave, which the locals are afraid to do, befriends the man and comes to "own" the story.
 It is clear that he has no real interest in the man's plight, only in how he can profit from it.
 He cynically convinces the local Sheriff, played by the ubiquitous Ray Teal, to stretch the rescue attempt out so that they both can benefit.
 Do they?
 As in everything else in life, there are winners and losers.
 Who falls into which camp becomes clear as the tale unravels.

 The physical way in which Tatum takes control is disturbing.
 He winds up slapping or punching anybody who gets in his way, old and young, man or woman.
+One of the most notorious moments in "Ace in the Hold" is when Chuck Tatum, Kirk Douglas' character, slaps Lorraine Minosa, played by Jan Sterling.
 Nobody would get away with such behavior today, and perhaps not then, either.
 The setting out in the desert removes the need for characters to observe social niceties and gives them a chance to be very direct about motivations.
 One of the themes of the film is how power corrupts.
 It certainly corrupts Tatum, or perhaps just unleashes his underlying demons.
 The promise of riches due to the power of the media corrupts everyone it touches.
 Whether or not anyone learns a lesson from this is left in doubt at the end of the film.

 Douglas does a fine job.
 In fact, it is so good that one may wonder how far Tatum is from certain aspects of Douglas' real character.
 Compare this with "In Harm's Way," in which Douglas plays a similarly predatory character.
 But he always has been a great actor, renowned for immersing himself in a part, even eccentric ones, and it is a compliment to his skill to keep the audience guessing as to how close the character is to him.
 He certainly plays Tatum in his own, unique way.